 - increase school attendance by up to 25%,

-- Increase future earnings by 40%
+- increase future earnings by 40%, and

-- Reverse damaging effects of infections
+- reduce the damaging effects of infection.